 A lot has changed since then.
 But two things remain the same: I still enjoy an occasional Taco Bell run, and my love for Mexican food hasn’t changed.
 It’s just a bit more elevated now, lol! 😉

 My sister-in-law, Mariel, gave me this casserole idea, and over time I’ve tweaked it to our liking.
 Each layer has a nice chicken to cheese ratio and is loaded with black beans.
-It also has great garlic flavor, and includes the BEST store bought Hatch green chile sauce.
+It also has great garlic flavor, and includes the BEST store bought 505 Southwestern® Hatch Valley Green Chile Sauce.

-This Hatch Green Chile Enchilada Casserole is a quick weeknight meal that everyone is bound to love.
-It can be made mild or spicy, is gluten-free and is great as leftovers!
+This Hatch-Green Chile Enchilada Casserole is a quick weeknight meal that everyone will love.
+It can be made mild or spicy, is gluten-free and is great as leftovers.

 This Green Chile Enchilada Casserole is everything you love about enchiladas!
-Instead of being rolled, it’s stacked into thick delicious layers, and made with a super flavorful Hatch green chile sauce.
+Instead of being rolled, it’s stacked into thick delicious layers, and made with a super flavorful Hatch Valley Green Chile Sauce.